-HR compliance Canada is not optional—it's the legal and operational foundation that separates thriving mid-market employers from those facing six-figure penalties.
-In Ontario, three core statutes govern your people operations: the Employment Standards Act (ESA), the Occupational Health and Safety Act (OHSA), the Accessibility for Ontarians with Disabilities Act (AODA), and the Pay Equity Act.
+HR compliance in Canada is the legal and operational foundation that separates thriving mid-market employers from those facing six-figure penalties.
+In Ontario, core statutes govern your people operations: the Employment Standards Act (ESA), the Occupational Health and Safety Act (OHSA), the Accessibility for Ontarians with Disabilities Act (AODA), and the Pay Equity Act.
 Non-compliance isn't a gray area.
 Penalties are substantial, enforcement is active, and the cost of remediation far exceeds the cost of prevention.

 This checklist is built for HR Directors and CEOs at companies with 50–500 employees in Ontario.
 If you're managing people in Canada's most regulated employment jurisdiction, this is your operational roadmap for 2026.
+Our HR services practice embeds inside mid-market companies to operationalize this kind of compliance infrastructure, not just advise on it.

 Employment Standards Act (ESA): The Foundation